SQL Management Studio: A Guide to Backup and Restore Operations

 Best Practices for Backup and Restore Operations

-To ensure the reliability of your backup and restore processes, follow these best practices:
+To ensure a reliable backup and restore strategy, follow these best practices:

 - Automate Backups: Use SQL Server Agent to schedule regular backups.